Evolution of color vision in primates: Platyrrhine cone complement

 The taxa Platyrhini includes new world monkeys (e.g. Squirrel monkeys).
 In addition to the S-opsin, trichromatic platyrrhine primates generally have only a single opsin gene locus, but it is polymorphic, with different alleles encoding opsins of different peak wavelength.
 Individuals homozygous for the gene will have only two opsin classes and therefore exhibit dichromacy.
 However, heterozygous individuals will have three opsin classes and therefore be trichromats.
 Since the gene is on the X-chromosome, of which males possess only one, all males are monozygous.
 They therefore always have 2 opsin classes and are dichromatic.
 Females can be either heterozygous or homozygous, so can be either dichromats or trichromats.

 Phylogenetics

 Mammalian Ancestors

 The common vertebrate ancestor (ca. 540MYA) had 4 photopsins in their complement (SWS1, SWS2, Rh2, LWS) and likely had tetrachromatic vision.
 Today, most other vertebrate classes have retained their 4 cones and exhibit tetrachromacy, including birds, reptiles, teleosts (fish) and amphibians.
 However, mammalian ancestors lost 2 of the 4 opsins due to the nocturnal bottleneck and most modern mammals are therefore dichromats, retaining only the SWS1 (UV–sensitive) and LWS (red–sensitive) opsins.
 There is little data indicating the advantages of UV-sensitivity in early mammals that led to the retention of SWS1 instead of SWS2 and Rh2 opsins.

 Approximately 35 MYA the LWS class of opsins in catarrhine ancestors split into OPN1MW and OPN1LW.
-At about the same time, the SWS opsin shifted from its ancestral UV–sensitivity form to a violet-sensitive form with a peak wavelength of ~420nm.
+At about the same time, the SWS opsin shifted from its ancestral UV–sensitivity form to a violet-sensitive form with a peak wavelength of ~420 nm.